Ricky Norwood: Early life

-Norwood was born in Tower Hamlets, London, to a Kenyan Indian mother and English father.
+Norwood was born Ricky James Saggar on 26 April 1983 in Forest Gate, Newham in London to an English father and a Kenyan-Indian mother.
 He lives in Wanstead.
-From the age of 12 he attended the Theatre Royal Stratford East's Youth Theatre, and also studied Performing Arts at Barking College.
+From the age of 12, he attended the Theatre Royal Stratford East's Youth Theatre and also studied Performing Arts at Barking College.
 With friends, Norwood started a production company, writing, producing and starring in five original productions which were performed at the Theatre Royal Stratford.

+Ricky is a fan of Tottenham Hotspur football club.

 Career

+Norwood's theatre credits include Daddy Cool at Shaftesbury Theatre, Sick at the Almeida Theatre and The Stones at the Royal National Theatre.